pyvista/pyvista/docs/plotting/widgets.rst

 This is one of the most versatile widgets as it can control a value that can be used for just about anything.

-One helper method we've add is the :func:`pyvista.WidgetHelper.add_mesh_threshold` method which leverages the slider widget to control a thresholding value.
+One helper method we've added is the :func:`pyvista.WidgetHelper.add_mesh_threshold` method which leverages the slider widget to control a thresholding value.